cfw-guide/ios.cfw.guide/docs/en_US/guides/blocking-jailbreak-detection.md

 :::

 Many apps, which rely on security, will have algorithms to detect and block jailbroken users from using the app.
-This includes banking apps, some online videogames (e.g. Pokemon Go, Mario Kart Tour) and other privacy focused apps such as Snapchat.
+This includes banking apps, some online video games (e.g. Pokemon Go, Mario Kart Tour) and other privacy-focused apps such as Snapchat.

 This is great from a security standpoint, as a jailbroken device is much more likely to become compromised compared to stock iOS.
 This can cause an issue, however, when some of us just want to use the apps we need to use.